cuberite/cuberite/README.md

 To install MCServer, you can either download the repository and compile it, or download a pre-compiled version.

-If you are cloning the repository, you are required to recursively download the submodules also with `git clone -r`.
-When pulling, you should use `git pull --recurse-submodules`.
-You might want to set the base forms as aliases to these.
+After you've cloned the repository, you probably want to pull down the submodules (core plugins, some dependencies).
+This can be achieved with `git submodule init` and then on a regular basis (to keep up to date) `git submodule update`.

 Compilation instructions are available in the COMPILING file.